MellyFinnese/MellyFinnese/README.md

 ## 🧾 Project Hygiene (for serious eyes)

-> These are files you should consider adding to key repos like AI-BOM Inspector.

 - `LICENSE` – MIT / Apache-2.0 or whatever you choose
 - `SECURITY.md` – how to report security issues